goodguy1963/sd-epic-realism-for-replicate/README.md

 - `scheduler_type`: Type of scheduler to use
 - `seed`: Random seed for reproducibility

-## Models
+## Models and LoRA

-- Epic Realism v4.0: A photorealistic model focused on natural images
+- Epic Realism Natural Sin Final SD1.5 by epinikion
-- PerfectDeliberate v5.0: High-quality general purpose model
+- PerfectDeliberate by Desync
+- "More Details" LoRA by Lykon

 ## License